Ada-Developers-Academy/ada-CS-Fundamentals-Internship/01-algorithms/05-sliding-window.md

 ### !end-callout

+### !callout-warning

+## Topic Order

+This lesson originally followed the Dynamic Programming topic.
+However, we have moved it up, as this technique is a bit more concrete to discuss than general Dynamic Programming, and we feel this is useful to look at even if you elect to skip the Dynamic Programming topic.
+Unfortunately, some of the phrasing in this topic assumes that you have already read the Dynamic Programming topic, but it's fine to read this topic on its own.

+### !end-callout

 ## Overview

 Within the broader category of dynamic programming, there are further techniques that can help us solve specific types of dynamic programming problems.

 One useful strategy is called the **sliding window technique**.
-The sliding window technique is a strategy used to simplify time and space complexity when solving a problem that asks us to find some subsequence that satisifies a given set of conditions inside of a larger sequence.
+The sliding window technique is a strategy used to simplify time and space complexity when solving a problem that asks us to find some subsequence that satisfies a given set of conditions inside of a larger sequence.

 ## Understanding the Sliding Window Technique